 The amortized cost basis after the current-period other-than-temporary impairment.

-All impaired securities (fair value is less than cost or amortized cost) for which an other-than-temporary impairment has not been recognized in earnings as a realized loss (including securities with a recognized other-than-temporary impairment for non-interest related declines when a non-recognized interest related impairment remains): (Added to Note 5D(4).)
+All impaired securities (fair value is less than cost or amortized cost) for which an other-than-temporary impairment has not been recognized as a realized loss (including securities with a recognized other-than-temporary impairment for non-interest related declines when a non-recognized interest related impairment remains).
+This disclosure shall include all impaired securities, including those reported at fair value (where the unrealized loss is recognized) and those reported at amortized cost (where the unrealized loss is not recognized: (Added to Note 5D(4).)

 The aggregate amount of unrealized losses (that is, the amount by which cost or amortized cost exceeds fair value) and,